 - Software and firmware development

-Design outputs must directly trace back to approved design inputs to maintain regulatory compliance.
+All design outputs must trace back to approved design inputs to maintain regulatory compliance.

-From Concept to Commercialization: Understanding the Medical Device Design and Development Lifecycle
+Concept to Commercialization: Understanding the Medical Product Design and Development Lifecycle

 Design Verification and Validation (V&V)